While on campusback to top

 As a student, you have access to a large volume of software.
 Browse and download what’s available.

 As an MIT student, you can take advantage of special discounts on the following:

 Did you know that we can help you configure your mobile device for use at MIT?
 Check out our Mobile Device Support page for details.

-Get MIT’s free Mobile App, which includes an interactive campus map, shuttle schedule and people directory.
+Get MIT’s free Mobile App, which includes an interactive campus map, shuttle schedule, and people directory.

 Find computer labs (and printers)

-Called Athena Clusters, these groups of computers and printers are located in various locations across campus and available for students.
+Called Athena Clusters, these groups of computers and printers are located in various locations across campus and are available for students.
 Learn more, including where clusters and printers are located on a campus map.